Dusty Rhodes: Extreme Championship Wrestling (2000)

+World Championship Wrestling (2001)

-Dusty then returned to WCW where he reignited the feud once more with long-time nemesis Ric Flair.
-On the WCW Greed PPV on March 18, 2001, he entered a WCW ring for the final time, teaming with Dustin Rhodes to defeat Ric Flair and Jeff Jarrett.
-Following the purchase of WCW, the World Wrestling Federation allowed Turner South to continue to air classic matches on their "WCW Classics Program".
+Rhodes made his final return to WCW in January 2001, where he reignited the feud once more with long-time nemesis Ric Flair.
+At the WCW Greed PPV on March 18, 2001, he entered a WCW ring for the final time, teaming with Dustin Rhodes to defeat Ric Flair and Jeff Jarrett.
+Following the purchase of WCW, the World Wrestling Federation allowed Turner South to continue to air classic matches on its "WCW Classics Program".
 Much like Heenan and Monsoon, Dusty Rhodes and Ric Flair hosted the program.
 The duo would bicker throughout the show, which lasted throughout the summer of 2001 and represented the last "original" programming of the old WCW.

 Turnbuckle Championship Wrestling and other promotions (2000–2003)

 After both WCW and ECW were bought by WWE (WWF), Rhodes went to compete in his own promotion, Turnbuckle Championship Wrestling with ex-WCW and ECW superstars in Georgia, Florida and Tennessee.

 During this time he feuded with Terry Funk and Steve Corino in other territories.

 In 2002, Rhodes competed in Pro Pain Pro Wrestling based in Philadelphia feuding with Kevin Sullivan.
 This would lead to a Texas Bullrope match on November 23 in which Rhodes defeated Sullivan.